 The upside of an intentional injury claim is that you can have both an L&I claim and an intentional injury claim.
 Also, there is no L&I lien on an intentional injury claim against the employer.

-You can sue your employer in many circumstances if you don’t have a job injury.
+You can sue your employer in many circumstances if your claim isn’t primarily about your job injury.
 Employment discrimination, sexual harassment, failure to accommodate, and many other employment law situations do let you sue your employer.

 These are not L&I cases, these are employment law cases.
-If you call us about an employment law case we will refer you to an attorney who specializes in this area of the law.
+If you call us about an employment law case we will refer you to an attorney who focus his or her practice on employment law.
+See also: Employment Law is Not Workers’ Compensation Law

 Temporary employees who work out of an agency or placement service are a special case.
 The same rules apply, however the players are in different positions, so the game looks different.